-After a successful female founders event back in December, we’re bringing it back!
-Join us this month to learn from a panel of successful founders, sharing their experiences on building and running a business.
+After a successful female founders event back in December, we brought it back!
+On April 29th 2020, we reunited to learn from a panel of successful founders, sharing their experiences on building and running a business.

 EMBOLDEN_HER are striving to bridge the gap between having women working in tech to becoming leaders in tech.

 See the bios for the amazing female founders that will be speaking below: